 What do the sections in the Risk Manager payment card mean?

 Here is the payment card info you will see displayed in Risk Manager.

-What is a Billing/Shipping mismatch?
+What is a billing or shipping mismatch?

 A billing shipping mismatch usually happens when the postcode entered by the buyer on an online payment card information form does not match the postcode for the shipping address entered on the form.

 Here are the different possibilities that can cause bill/ship mismatches in Risk Manager:

 |Shipping form Postcode||Payment information form Postcode||Billing is same as shipping (checkbox)||Billing info form postcode||Risk Manager result||iPhone/Website result|

 Shipping form postcode: Customer manually enters the shipping postcode in a form of the website.